libp2p/docs/content/reference/dos-mitigation.md

 The [resource manager](https://github.com/libp2p/go-libp2p-resource-manager) can accept a list of trusted multiaddrs and can use a different set of limits in case the normal system limits are reached.
-This is useful if you're currently experiencing an attack since you can set low limits for the general use, and higher limits for trusted peers.
+This is useful if you're currently experiencing an attack since you can set low limits for general use, and higher limits for trusted peers.
 See the [allowlist section](https://github.com/libp2p/go-libp2p-resource-manager#allowlisting-multiaddrs-to-mitigate-eclipse-attacks) for more details.